irynahan/JavaScript/README.md

   - in collection ... share -> viaAPI -> generate key (manage account-> API keys) -> copy link
   - in collection variables to persist all current to initial value
   - in console  newman run [link] or newman run [path to file], when a file contains special characters the entire file name should be put in ' '
   - to run a collection with a specific environment neman run [link] -e [environment link], -e https://api.postman.com/environments/[environmentID]?apikey=[key]
+  - Neman command line options  https://github.com/postmanlabs/newman#command-line-options

 - HTML report in Newman
     -> to install https://www.npmjs.com/package/newman-reporter-htmlextra